-With more consumers shopping online, D2C e-commerce sales are becoming more popular.
-Without third-party platforms like Amazon or eBay, D2C brands have more control over consumer engagement, reduce costs, and directly access customer data. eMarketer predicts that e-commerce sales for the D2C market will reach $151.20 billion this year.
+With more consumers shopping online, D2C eCommerce sales are becoming more popular.
+Without third-party platforms like Amazon or eBay, D2C brands have more control over consumer engagement and can reduce costs and directly access customer data.
+In fact, eMarketer predicts that eCommerce sales for the D2C market will reach nearly $175 billion in 2023.

-An example of a D2C brand is Nike.
-The footwear company ditched Amazon in 2019, opting to entertain consumers through its website instead.
-In 2021, Nike increased its D2C sales by 30% from the previous year.
+An example of a successful D2C brand is NIKE Direct.
+Since 2017, it has more than doubled its revenue to reach nearly $19 billion by the end of May 2022.
 Like Nike, you can start D2C marketing by listing your products to your own website, writing relevant and informative content, and partnering with influencers.

 5. Manage your affiliate marketing campaigns